 4. Place of use

 If you intend to carry the breast pump while traveling, look for ones that are portable, do not take up a lot of space, and are easy to assemble and handle.
-Manual and battery pumps are easier to carry than the electric ones.
+Manual and battery pumps are easier to carry than electric ones and facilitate on-the-go pumping.

 6. Breast shields of the pump